-The Woodland Terrace Apartments property was originally built in 1991 and has operated under Tax Credit and Rural Development 515 (RD 515) program guidelines since that time.
-The project contains 30 one-, two- and three-bedroom units targeting a general-occupancy (family) population.
-Of the 30 units, 15 receive Rental Assistance (RA) directly from Rural Development.
+The Meadow Wood Apartments property was originally built in 1982 and has operated under the Rural Development 515 (RD 515) program since that time.
+The project contains 24 general-occupancy (family) units.
+All 24 units receive Rental Assistance (RA) directly from Rural Development.
 The RA allows tenants to pay up to 30% of their adjusted gross incomes towards housing costs (collected rent and tenant-paid utilities).
-The remaining 15 units at the subject project are eligible to accept Section 8 Housing Choice Vouchers, but do not receive a direct or guaranteed subsidy.
-According to management, there are currently two Housing Choice Voucher holders present at the property.
-Management reports the project is currently 100.0% occupied and maintains a three-household waiting list.
+Management reports the project is currently 100.0% occupied and maintains a four-household waiting list.

 The proposed Tax Credit renovations, which will be financed through a Tax Exempt Bond, will involve the extensive rehabilitation of each unit and the community spaces.
-Once renovations are complete, all housing units will continue to target households earning up to 60% of Area Median Household Income and new Tax Credit rents will be adopted.
-However, the 15 units of RA will continue to be available allowing households within these units to continue paying up to 30% of their adjusted income towards gross rent.
-Further, a private Rental Assistance (PRA) subsidy, which will be financed by the developer, will be available to all existing unassisted residents and will prevent a rent increase on current residents (PRA subsidy not to extend beyond existing residents).
+Once renovations are complete, RA will be preserved for 24 units, which will target households up to 60% of AMHI.
 The renovations of the subject project are expected to begin in 2013, but will be completed in 2014.